Shinleon/computationTree/README.md

 ```

 This then is used to make a parseList stuct defined in parserDef.h,
-that converts each item into a compNode struct (to be explained further
+that converts each char into part of a compNode struct (to be explained further
 down) and holds them in sequence.

 #### How the sequence of characters becomes a computable tree